 The IAS Visa Wizard is the easy way to find the correct visa for you

 Are you currently in the UK on a Tier 2 Work Visa and looking for a route that will allow you to settle in the UK?
 If so, you may be able to switch from the category of Tier 2 General to ILR (Indefinite Leave to Remain).

 You can extend your Tier 2 Visa for a period of up to six years, provided you continue to work in a skilled role for a registered UK Sponsor.
 If you want to stay in the UK for a longer period, without being restricted by your Tier 2 Visa regulations, you can apply for ILR after living in the UK for five years.
-If you are granted ILR in the UK, you will be given Permanent Residence in the UK without having to comply with specific Tier 2 Visa regulations.
+If you are granted ILR, you will be given Permanent Residence in the UK without having to comply with specific Tier 2 Visa regulations.
 This will mean that you will no longer need an employer with a Sponsorship Licence or to work in a position where there is a UK skills shortage.

 You will be eligible to apply for ILR while holding a Tier 2 General Work Visa if you have been in the UK for five years and you meet the other ILR requirements.
 These include:

 You can start the process of applying for ILR before your current visa has expired.
 You will need to submit the application form via the Home Office website to begin your journey toward a settlement in the UK.